 Huh?
-What are those pointy things glaring back at me?
-That’s SO February 2020!
 No more chancletas?
-Do I still know how to walk in those?
+Do I still know how to walk in heels?
 It turns out I do, and I wore heels twice this weekend to visit a couple of my favorite newly reopened restaurants.
 How did the experience compare to pre-quarantine fine dining?
 What safety measures did each restaurant take?
 Did I feel safe?

 Hello, Bourbon Steak and Fiola.
 I’ve missed you!